THE BEST LIFE

 - providing safe schools in safe neighborhoods

 Decisions made for our community over the next four years will be critical.
-With my 30-plus years of experience in and engagement with the city, I want to help us move forward positively.
+With my 30-plus years of experience in and engagement in our region, I want to help us move forward positively.

-Ultimately, I want our kids to be proud to live, work, and play in the best city in America.
+Ultimately, I want our kids to be proud to live, work, and play in the best place in America.

-There is no place I would rather live, work, and play than Colorado Springs.
+There is no place I would rather live, work, and play than right here in our neighborhoods.

-As a member of City Council, I intend to help our city create the Best Life for Every Neighborhood.
+As a member of County Commission, I intend to help our city create the Best Life for Every Neighborhood.

 Learn about David’s vision

-It will take all of us doing our part to help David get to City Council
+It will take all of us doing our part to help David get to County Commission

 Want a yard sign?
 Do you have a unique way you can help the campaign or want to host a house party for David?
 Sign up below to let us know you want to help!